doughnutgod/PulsarPioneers/README.md

 The final result file will be provided in both the report.ipynb and report.pdf files.

-### Note that the Machine learning was attempted on all and only optimised to a higher point with pulsar 1
+### Note that the Machine learning was attempted on all and only optimised to a higher point with pulsar 1 and applied into Master Notebook

 ## Group Members of Group 15